-Cecilia Vega is ABC News’ Senior White House Correspondent.
-Her work can be seen on "Good Morning America," “World News Tonight,” "Nightline" and "20/20."
+Cecilia Vega is an Emmy award-winning ABC News anchor and the network’s Senior White House Correspondent.
+Her work can be seen on "Good Morning America," “World News Tonight with David Muir,” "Nightline" and "20/20."

-Since joining ABC News in 2011 as correspondent based in the Los Angeles bureau, Cecilia’s assignments have taken her around the world, from London for the Olympics, to Rome for the selection of a new pope and inside Japan’s Fukushima power plant.
+Since joining ABC News in 2011 as a correspondent based in Los Angeles, Cecilia’s assignments have taken her around the world, from London for the Olympics, to Rome for the selection of a new pope and inside Japan’s radioactive Fukushima nuclear plant - twice.

-Cecilia has reported on the election and inauguration of President Barack Obama.
-She has interviewed everyone from Mexico’s President Enrique Peña Nieto to Sylvester Stallone.
-She’s been to the bottom of the Arctic in a submarine, petted whales in the Sea of Cortez and even got to dance Gangnam Style with Psy.
+Cecilia reported on the election and inauguration of President Barack Obama.
+She interviewed everyone from Mexico’s President Enrique Peña Nieto to Sylvester Stallone.
+She has been to the bottom of the Arctic in a submarine, petted whales in the Sea of Cortez and even got to dance Gangnam Style with Psy.

 Cecilia is a San Francisco Bay Area native.
-She and her husband live in Washington.
+She and her husband, Ricardo, live in Washington.